masamitsu-murase/single_binary_stackless_python/Doc/c-api/stackless.rst

   Runs the scheduler until there are no tasklets remaining within it, or until one of the scheduled tasklets runs for *timeout* VM instructions without blocking.
-Returns *None* if the scheduler is empty, a tasklet object if that tasklet timed out, or *NULL* in the case of failure.
+Returns :c:data:`Py_None` if the scheduler is empty, a tasklet object if that tasklet timed out, or *NULL* in the case of failure.
 If a timed out tasklet is returned, it should be killed or reinserted.